ironmeld/builder-hex0/README.md

 ## Status

 * Initial development goals have been reached.
+  * It can build itself.
-  * It can build x86 [stage0-posix](https://github.com/oriansj/stage0-posix) up to a working M2-Mesoplanet compiler, which supports a subset of C
+  * It can build x86 [stage0-posix](https://github.com/oriansj/stage0-posix) up to a working M2-Mesoplanet compiler.
-  * It can build itself
+  * It can build [live-bootstrap](https://github.com/fosslinux/live-bootstrap) up to tcc-0.9.26.

 * For experienced developers
   * Natively written in hex0